FAQ Research Scholarship

 Research scholarships are very competitive.
 On average, a little over one-third of applicants receive awards.
 (This award percentage may change due to economic conditions).
-The number of applicants varies, but we anticipate over 200 in fall quarter.
+The number of applicants varies, but we anticipate an average of 200 applicants per quarter.

 I unsuccessfully applied for a research scholarship in a previous quarter.
 What should I do to strengthen my application?

 We encourage students to request feedback regarding their previous applications.
 Please contact us to set up a time and we can discuss the specific strengths and weaknesses of your previous application(s).

 I work more closely with a graduate student or postdoc than I do with a faculty member.
 Who should write my mentor letter?

 You can have two letters of support submitted for your application.
 One letter of support needs to come from a faculty member, but it might be helpful to include a letter from the grad student or postdoc as well if s/he has more thorough knowledge of you and your work.

 I am not sure if my mentor is a faculty member.

 Please check with a Mary Gates Endowment staff member.
 Contact us at email@example.com

 My mentor won't have email/Internet access to submit his/her letter by the deadline.
 What do I do?